sunfishcode/wasm-reference-manual/WebAssembly.md

 tables giving a concise description of several of their attributes, followed by additional content.

+[Instructions](#instructions) are encoded as their Opcode value followed by their immediate operand values.

 0. [Instruction Mnemonic Field](#instruction-mnemonic-field)
 0. [Instruction Immediates Field](#instruction-immediates-field)
 0. [Instruction Signature Field](#instruction-signature-field)